Your opportunity to participate in Innovate UK’s fully funded global business accelerator programme which includes an innovation mission.

 15 - 22 September 2018

 The visit is suitable for business involved in cross-cutting AI & Digital technologies with application to the following sectors: Services and Digital, Health and Wellbeing, Urban Solutions, Advanced Manufacturing, Food & Agri-Tech and Logistics.

-The 3 phases explored: get ready, visit, exploit
+The 3 phases explored: get ready, innovation mission, exploit

 Getting ready for market